Oh the places you'll go (and how you get there...)

 We've got a number of different use cases with examples for you to dig further.

-My driver took a long time to deliver a package, what can I do?
+My driver took a long time to deliver the package, what can I do?

 Here's an interesting use case.
 You've got a planned route for a truck from one point to another and it's supposed to take a certain amount of time.
 You discover later that the truck actually took twice as much time as anticipated.
 Was a route diversion to blame?
 If you tracked the vehicle's actual route, you can use the route matching API to compare routes and get deep analytics.
 This can do things like finding speeding violations and missed waypoints.